cfuller19/google_DA_capstone/README.md

 Data were downloaded from Kaggle and then uploaded to Google Drive.
 To make the data contents of each file more clear, the files were renamed following best practices.

-- ?Merged? was removed from the file names

-- Words were converted to all lowercase (except for METs), and a ?_? was placed between words in a name.

-- The date of creation was added to each file: 031216 or 041216

 **Step 2:**

 The data were then examined to identify the contents and organization of each dataset.